expertstack-studios/ios-securepstncall-sdk/README.md

 <br />

 - g.
-As per your application workflow, request notification and contacts permissions using the SecureCall SDK's provided methods.
+As per your application workflow, request notification and contacts permissions using the SecuredCalls SDK's provided methods.
 Alternatively, you can use your own code to request permissions.

 ## Example Code to Request Permissions